theerthanavelusamy1324-hash/HospitalManagementSystem/README.md

 # 🏥 Hospital Management System

 ## 📌 Project Overview
-The Hospital Management System is a web-based application designed to manage hospital operations such as patient records, doctor details, appointments, billing, and medical reports.
+The Hospital Management System is a web-based application designed to manage hospital operations such as patient records, doctor details, appointments, and medical reports.
 It helps to simplify and automate hospital workflows efficiently.

 ---